canonical/jenkins-agent-k8s-operator/docs/explanation/charm-architecture.md

 The image is defined in the [Jenkins agent k8s rock](https://github.com/canonical/jenkins-agent-k8s-operator/blob/main/jenkins_agent_k8s_rock/).
 They are published to [Charmhub](https://charmhub.io/), the official repository of charms.
 This is done by publishing a resource to Charmhub as described in the [Juju SDK How-to guides](https://juju.is/docs/sdk/publishing).

-## Containers

-Configuration files for the containers can be found in the respective directories that define the rocks.
-See the section above.

 ### Jenkins agent k8s